benjamin-l-bc/Smart-Bitcoin-Auto-Trading-Bot-based-on-Nerual-Networks/README.md

 # Bitcoin Trade Data
 ## The goal for this project is 1)to get bitcoin related data to predict bitcoin price.
-2)Predict Bitcoin future price 3)Auto-trading based on the predicted result of 2)
+2)Predict Bitcoin future price 3)Auto-trading based on the prediction

 #### The related data including:
 <br> quarterly and weekly bitcoin price from OKEX